pavarte/PCHIC-ABC-Prediction/README.md

 Please submit a github issue with any questions or if you experience any issues/bugs.

 ### Dependencies

-The codebase relies on the following dependancies (tested version provided in parentheses):
+The codebase relies on the following dependencies (tested version provided in parentheses):

 ```